-Thanksgiving and the Notion of Hospitality21 Nov 2017
+Thanksgiving and the Notion of Hospitality24 Nov 2021

 Today, hospitality means welcoming others – particularly strangers – and making them feel at home.
 It means remembering that almost all of us have roots that trace back to a different country, and likely to a different continent.
-It means honoring our identity as a nation of immigrants that has thrived on the contributions of newcomers.
+It means honoring our identity as a nation of immigrants that has thrived on the contributions of newcomers, as well as the indigenous people who preceded us.
 People still come to these shores for the same reasons they always have – pursuing freedom from oppression, in search of quality education and economic opportunity, and for the chance of a better life.
 Hospitality means opening our communities as well as our hearts and minds to others, however different their customs, cultures, and languages.

 Most of us have something to be thankful for in this country.
 May you rejoice in abundance and extend hospitality to those around you.
 Happy Thanksgiving, one and all!

 Copyright © 2017-2021, MURTHY LAW FIRM.
 All Rights Reserved